 But how do you camp with an infant or toddler?
 There is no question that our first camping trip with a baby was quite an adventure even though we decided to camp just an hour from home.
 As new parents, we had to relearn how to camp.
 Even with our baby, we camp year round: spring, summer, fall, and winter (yes, even in the snow!).

-If you’re contemplating your first camping trip with baby, you probably have many of the same questions that I had myself, so here are some road-tested tips to smooth out the bumps for your first camping trip.
+If you’re contemplating your first trip camping with a baby, you probably have many of the same questions that I had myself.
+Here are some road-tested tips to smooth out the bumps for your first camping trip.